Does this test have other names?

 Why do I need this test?

-You might have this test if your healthcare provider suspects that you have pancreatitis.
+You may need this test if your healthcare provider suspects that you have pancreatitis.

 Symptoms of acute pancreatitis include:

-Pain in your upper abdomen that can come on quickly and last for days.
+Pain in your upper belly that can come on quickly and last for days.
 The pain may

 be severe, and it may travel to your back.
 Leaning forward may relieve the pain.